clebert/batis/README.md

 development.
 Therefore I wrote Batis...

-**Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed more light on the modeling of finite-state automata using Batis agents or React Hooks.
+**Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed more light on the modeling of finite-state automata using Hooks.

-## Terminology
+## Introduction

-There are two main entities in Batis, hosts and agents.

-**By analogy with React, a host is like React DOM and an agent is like a functional stateless component.**
+Batis essentially revolves around the concept of the **Hook** and its **host**.

-An agent is comparable to a biological virus.
+A Hook is comparable to a biological virus.
 A virus is dependent on a host cell because it has no metabolism of its own.
-So, to use a functional stateless agent, you need a host.
-A host manages the state and side effects of an agent and emits events.
+So, in a figurative sense, a host is also needed to make use of a functional stateless Hook.
+A host manages the state and side effects of a Hook and sends events to a single listener function.

 ## Usage example